 While a good diet, enough sleep, and exercise help you sustain your health, it also gives you the benefit of better mental power and a higher chance of being more productive in your job.
 Having a poor diet doesn’t provide you with enough energy to be as productive as you could.

-If you are a sedentary person and work with your computer most of the day, and as a freelancer who works from home and don’t even have to commute to work, try to refresh your eyes and your mind by moving away from the computer every once in a while and come back after a few minutes.
+If you are a sedentary person and work with your computer most of the day, and as a freelancer who works from home and doesn’t even have to commute to work, try to refresh your eyes and your mind by moving away from the computer every once in a while and come back after a few minutes.

 Eat a good amount of nutritional food and drink plenty of water.
 As well as, and more importantly, doing regular exercise.
 It’s vital for productivity to keep your health and balance in life.